WilsonFP/travel_site/README.md

 I never published it, so you'd need to set up a django development environemt to actually run the site on a local development server.
-I never really thought about sharing it when I was developing it so theres probably some bugs/hiccups I'm not anticipating, but if you have the right environment you can get it going by doing the following:
+I never really thought about sharing it when I was developing it so there could be some bugs/hiccups I'm not anticipating, but if you have the right environment you can get it going by doing the following:

 ### from the root directory